How to have productive conversations.

 As we move into the holidays, we may struggle to talk to our family members and loved ones about Israeli genocide.
 And as Jews and people of conscience, we have a responsibility to engage with those closest to us, seeking to move our communities away from Zionism and towards a future of justice for all people.

 We want to have these conversations in the most productive way possible.
-This toolkit offers skills and approaches on how to talk to our family members and loved ones about Israeli genocide and our demand for an arms embargo — and how to engage beyond this moment in support of a future of Palestinian liberation and justice for all people.
+This toolkit offers skills and approaches on how to talk to our family members and loved ones about Israeli genocide and our demand for an arms embargo — and how to engage beyond this moment in support of future of Palestinian liberation and justice for all people.

 First, take a breath.